skamithi/verify-tower-setup/README.md

 verify-tower-setup
 =========

 Existing Tower verification scripts are not good.
 This verification role should be in included in the ``install.yml`` of the Tower setup project.
-It verifies the following
+Existing tower verification does not work to my satisfaction.
+This role verifies the following:

 1. Mgmt UI access is available from all Tower nodes
 2. All Tower nodes can connect to the Postgres DB
+3. API reports Tower HA mode is true
 3. All Tower nodes are listed in the Rabbitmq cluster

 This role is future proofed by auto detecting the Tower api version.